What is Banking as a Service (BaaS) and why it’s important to businesses

 What are some common use cases for Banking as a Service?

-Let your customers create domestic and international accounts with local bank details
+Let your customers create domestic and international bank accounts with local account details

-Enable your customers to receive, hold, and manage funds in their accounts
+Enable customers to receive, hold, and manage funds through integrated account management features

-Help your customers convert held balances at interbank foreign exchange (FX) rates
+Help customers convert balances using interbank foreign exchange (FX) rates

-Provide loans and lines of credit to your customers
+Provide loans or lines of credit directly within your platform

 How can Banking as a Service work for a business?

-For example, a travel management business can use BaaS infrastructure to build and offer products that simplify users' travel experiences, such as travel disruption assistance, financial support for lost luggage, and local payment solutions.
+For example, a travel management business can utilize BaaS infrastructure to develop and offer products that enhance users’ travel experiences, such as travel disruption assistance, financial support for lost luggage, and local payment solutions.

 Travel disruption assistance: In case of flight cancellations or delays, the travel management business can instantly refund travelers by loading refunds onto a virtual card with their branding.
 The traveler can then use the card to book other accommodations or transportation to their destination.